wp-plugins/bepro-listings-business-directory/readme.txt

 BePro Listings is a great foundation with features like, **google maps**, **ajax search filter**, Categories, **front end uploads** and so much more.
 Read more about whats possible on our wordpress.org page or via the documentations link bove.

 The base plugin "BePro Listings" can seem simple to the novice, with its single shortcode [bl_all_in_one].
 However, this **Business Directory** addon demonstrates our customization capabilities under the surface.
+When combined, they create the ultimate Business Directory with all of the directory features you could ever need

 = How to Use =